 In no event may any Provider refuse to treat a Member or otherwise discriminate against a Member because the Member has completed an Advance Directive.
-CMS Law gives Members the right to file a complaint with Molina or the State survey and certification agency if the Member is dissatisfied with Molina's handling of Advance Directives and/or if a Provider fails to comply with Advance Directives instructions
+CMS regulations give Members the right to file a complaint with Molina or the State survey and certification agency if the Member is dissatisfied with Molina's handling of Advance Directives and/or if a Provider fails to comply with Advance Directives instructions.

 Molina will notify the Provider of an individual Member's Advance Directives identified through Case Management, Care Coordination or Case Management.
 Providers are instructed to document the presence of an Advance Directive in a prominent location of the Medical Record.
-Auditors will also look for copies of the Advance Directive form.
 Advance Directives forms are State specific to meet State regulations.

-Molina will look for documented evidence of the discussion between the Provider and the Member during routine Medical Record reviews.
+Molina expects that there will for documented evidence of the discussion between the Provider and the Member during routine Medical Record reviews.